-Lest deriving this eco-utopian vision of multinatural jubilee from its derisive caricature seem farfetched, consider that the apocryphal Golden Age epistle seemed so very like something Erasmus Darwin would write that he felt compelled to publicly disavow authorship in the Derby Mercury (King-Hele, 250).
-Though hardly a subtle piece of work, the anonymous parody “has the odd distinction of having been read ‘straight,’” and it continues, to this day, to be misattributed to Erasmus Darwin in some library catalogs and criticism (Faubert, 454; Reiman, xii-ix; Preistman, 199n12).
-Martin Priestman convincingly suggests that an embarrassing similarity between anti-Jacobin parodies like The Golden Age and an epic that Darwin actually had underway in the late 1790s – a poem in which, according to extant notes, “Liberty returns, and leads the golden age” under the aegis of “mild Philosophy” and Nature in the Lucretian shape of “Immortal Love!”– may have motivated Darwin to abandon that genuine Golden Age project (Priestman, Chapt.
+Lest deriving this eco-utopian vision of multinatural jubilee from its derisive caricature seem farfetched, consider that the apocryphal Golden Age epistle seemed so very like something Erasmus Darwin would write that he felt compelled to publicly disavow authorship in the Derby Mercury (King-Hele 250).
+Though hardly a subtle piece of work, the anonymous parody “has the odd distinction of having been read ‘straight,’” and it continues, to this day, to be misattributed to Erasmus Darwin in some library catalogs and criticism (Faubert 454; Reiman xii–ix; Priestman 199n12).
+Martin Priestman convincingly suggests that an embarrassing similarity between anti-Jacobin parodies like The Golden Age and an epic that Darwin actually had underway in the late 1790s—a poem in which, according to extant notes, “Liberty returns, and leads the golden age” under the aegis of “mild Philosophy” and Nature in the Lucretian shape of “Immortal Love!”—may have motivated Darwin to abandon that genuine Golden Age project (Priestman Chapt.
 10).
-Satire and sincerity, original and parody, real possibility and risable absurdity, blur so thoroughly in the reception of such utopian political ecology that one begins to suspect that – as with the term “utopian” itself – derogatory or celebratory connotations reveal less about a text than about an audience’s attachment to the present order of things.
+Satire and sincerity, original and parody, real possibility and risible absurdity blur so thoroughly in the reception of such utopian political ecology that one begins to suspect that—as with the term utopian itself—derogatory or celebratory connotations reveal less about a text than about an audience’s attachment to the present order of things.

 As The Golden Age parody will not let readers forget, there is classical precedent for all this.
-The Golden Age epistle everywhere references Virgil’s fourth, “messianic” Eclogue, notable for infusing Golden Age myth into the pastoral mode and for transposing that Age from the mythic past the imminent, political future.
-What matters about this version of pastoral as a means to capture (and skewer) Darwin’s visionary naturalism, is that Virgil’s Eclogue borrowed the stirring, Golden Age topos of an unforced, unstinting earth – “the grain-giving earth bore fruit abundantly without prompting” to mortals “free from toil and woe”– and cast this condition of uncoerced terrestrial luxury as subject to political restitution.
+The Golden Age epistle everywhere references Virgil’s fourth, “messianic” Eclogue, notable for infusing Golden Age myth into the pastoral mode and for transposing that Age from the mythic past to the imminent, political future.
+What matters about this version of pastoral as a means to capture (and skewer) Darwin’s visionary naturalism is that Virgil’s Eclogue borrowed the stirring, Golden Age topos of an unforced, unstinting earth— “the grain-giving earth bore fruit abundantly without prompting” to mortals “free from toil and woe—and cast this condition of uncoerced terrestrial luxury as subject to political restitution (Hesiod 117–18, 113).
 An encomium to his patron Pollio, consul at the time of composition, Virgil’s poem augurs the return of the Golden Age under Pollio’s stewardship, prophesying the birth of a divine ruler whose advent brings the very earth to pour forth gifts of flowers, fruits, milk, and grain.
 Likewise, Darwin’s modern satirist suggests, Darwin’s Lunar Society cohort expects the wholesale “renovation of the world under the benign influence of French Freedom” (5n).